Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 M26 S49315
 </pre>

 Set the file offset in bytes from the start of the SD card file selected by M23.
 The offset must correspond to the start of a GCode command.
+This command is used when restarting a job that was interrupted, for example by a power failure.

 ## M27: Report SD print status